 - Remove any peeling paint or chewable surfaces painted with lead-based paint.

 Each of the steps above only take a few minutes and give you one less thing to worry about, so take the time to make sure your little one is safe to explore!
-Watch the video below about safe storage, safe dosing and safe kids, and get more tips on poison prevention from SafeKids.org.
+Get more tips on poison prevention from SafeKids.org.